 8. Natural History Museum

 Anyone who reads my blog even a little bit knows that I am a nerd of the most epic proportions.

-Not only is it 100% free to enter (a fact that is still totally mind-boggling to a native New Yorker like me, who is used to paying $25 for a ticket to a museum), but this famous London landmark is straight awe inspiring.
+I mean, not only is it 100% free to enter (a fact that is still totally mind-boggling to a native New Yorker like me, who is used to paying $25 for a ticket to a museum), but this famous London landmark is straight awe-inspiring.

 It sits at the center of the museum and was designed by architect Alfred Waterhouse, in 1881.